rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 The command options are explained below.

+`Allow partial success` Disabling this option means the file will not be saved if any errors occur.
+The error will still be reported in the log file, alerting you to investiage manually.
+Since breaking links is irreversible, this is the safest option.
+However, it can also be a nuisance.
+That is why it is presented as an option.

 `Part copy design links` and `Part copy construction links` remove links created with the `Part Copy` command.
 The geometry remains intact.

 `Excel links` removes Excel references from `Variable` and `Dimension` formulas.
 In both cases, the value remains as it was before the link was removed.